 All hours of credit completed at Winthrop University with grades of A, B, C, D, or S; all accepted transferred credits and all credits by examination.
 All courses are counted in the semester summary of the semester in which they are taken and in the cumulative summary.

 Semester Hours Earned times the value of the Grade: A=4, A-=3.67, B+=3.33, B=3, B-=2.67, C+=2.33, C=2, C-=1.67, D+=1.33, D=1, D-=.67, F=0.
 All courses are counted in the semester summary of the semester in which they have been taken and in the cumulative summary.

 Students and faculty members should try to resolve grade problems informally.
 If no satisfactory solution is reached, the student, the faculty member, or both may contact the appropriate chair or the appropriate dean.
 For further information, please visit the full Grade Appeal Policy in the Policy Repository.

-The first semester a student’s cumulative grade-point average falls below the minimum required for the classification, he or she is placed on academic probation.
+The first semester a student’s cumulative grade-point average falls below a 2.00, he or she is placed on academic probation.

 Students on academic probation may not enroll in more than 15 semester hours.
-A student on academic probation whose semester grade-point average is 2.0 or higher is not suspended at the close of that semester even though the cumulative grade-point average remains below the minimum required for the classification.
+A student on academic probation whose semester grade-point average is 2.0 or higher is not suspended at the close of that semester even though the cumulative grade-point average remains below 2.00.
 The student may continue enrollment on academic probation.